-Apply too much force in the game of golf and your shots start to go haywire.
-A successful debt collector needs to have an acute presence of mind, he should know how to handle the call based on the responses they get from the debtor and somehow make him pay.
-Simple and smart tactics work far better than brute force and anger.
+Apply too much force in the game of golf, and your shots start to go haywire.
+A successful debt collector needs to have an acute presence of mind.
+He should know how to handle the call based on the responses they get from the debtor and somehow make him pay.
+Smart and straightforward tactics work far better than brute force and anger.

 3. Never use a Driver for shorter shots.

-Low cost collection letters are more suitable for debts which are about 90 to 120 days old.
-Collection calls are suitable for accounts over that limit and Legal suit as the last resort.
+Low-cost collection letters are more suitable for debts which are about 90 to 120 days old.
+Collection calls are suitable for accounts over that limit and Legal suit as a last resort.
 Suggesting the most optimum solution to your Client, will keep them satisfied and make them stick with your agency for a long time.

 5. Control of Emotions

 Debtors deal with crappy calls all day long.
 It is very important to keep control of your own emotions, most importantly your anger.
 Just like in the game of golf, once you are agitated, the game is all but over.

 Every collection call need not be a 10+ minute conversation, probably only in those cases where the outstanding debt is too high.
 Time is money for debt collectors.
 It is important to remember that you are not working to hear long stories of your debtors but to collect debt in optimum time.